Published December 2021

 Vinyl acetate monomer (VAM) is the largest end use for acetic acid, followed by purified terephthalic acid (PTA), ethyl acetate, and acetic anhydride.
 Other uses include monochloroacetic acid, butyl acetates, and ethanol.

-The following pie chart shows world consumption of acetic acid:
+The following chart shows world consumption of acetic acid:

-In the next five years, global consumption of acetic acid is forecast to grow strongly, driven primarily by mainland China.
+In 2021–26, global consumption of acetic acid is forecast to grow strongly, driven primarily by mainland China.